Virgin River season 2 Netflix release date news and what we know so far

 Everything you need to know about the second instalment of the Netflix hit show.

-Behind-the-scenes images from Virgin River season two have surfaced, renewing fans’ hopes of a second instalment in the coming months.
+The official trailer, released on Thursday, October 29, features Mel insisting that Jack needs to be with Charmaine, who is pregnant with their child, before he puts a spanner in the works by announcing, “I’m not in love with her.”

+The clips leaves fans guessing whether Jack and Mel will get back together, with Hope speaking on behalf of the town as she observes that the couple have “more sparks than a Fourth of July parade”.

-The hopeless romantics among Netflix subscribers loved the first series of drama, which landed on the platform last December and saw nurse practitioner Mel Monroe (Alexandra Breckenridge) arrive in the remote Californian town with plans to make a fresh start.
+Hopeless romantics loved the first season on Netflix, based on Robyn Carr’s critically acclaimed novels, which landed on the platform last December and saw nurse practitioner Mel Monroe (Alexandra Breckenridge) arrive in the remote Californian town with plans to make a fresh start.

 The cozy drama, which saw ‘city girl’ Mel shake things up in her new hometown, proved the perfect wintertime viewing.